openebs/openebs/e2e/terraform/README.md

 The tools `awscli` and `kops` require the AWS credentials to access AWS services.

-- Use the credentials that were generated earlier for the user *openebsuser01*.
+- Use the credentials that were generated earlier for the user *openebsuser*.
 - Add path */usr/local/bin* to the PATH environment variable.

 ```